denoland/docs/runtime/manual/advanced/jsx_dom/jsdom.md

+---
-# Using jsdom with Deno
+title: "Using jsdom with Deno"
+---

 [jsdom](https://github.com/jsdom/jsdom) is a pure JavaScript implementation of many web standards, notably the WHATWG DOM and HTML Standards.
 It's main goal is